apache/mxnet/docs/system/index.md

 ![System Overview](https://raw.githubusercontent.com/dmlc/dmlc.github.io/master/img/mxnet/system/overview.png)

-The above shows major modules of mxnet, and how do they interact with each other.
+The above shows major modules of MXNet, and how do they interact with each other.
 The modules are
 - [Runtime Dependency Engine](engine.md): Schedules and executes the operations according to their read/write dependency.
 - Storage Allocator: Efficiently allocate and recycles memory blocks for GPU and CPU.
 - Resource Manager: Manage global resources such as random number generator, temporal space.
-- NDArray: Dynamic asynchronize n-dimensional arrays, provide flexible imperative programs for MXNet.
+- NDArray: Dynamic asynchronous n-dimensional arrays, provide flexible imperative programs for MXNet.
 - Symbolic Execution: Static symbolic graph executor, provide efficient symbolic graph execution and optimization.